How to use this Guide

 The Guide has over 100 pages, so don’t try to read it all the way through in one sitting!
 Add it to your bookmarks so that you can refer to it frequently, a bit at a time.

-Look at the Guide Navigator (the blue 'spider' diagram to the right) to get a ‘big picture’ of what is covered and go to the sections you are most interested in.
+Look at The Guide Navigator (the blue 'spider' diagram to the right) to get a ‘big picture’ of what is covered and go to the sections you are most interested in.

-Each page in the Guide is 'tagged' with key words representing common themes (for example, accountability, budgeting, donors etc).
+Each page in The Guide is 'tagged' with key words representing common themes (for example, accountability, budgeting, donors etc).
 Use the 'tag cloud' to click on the words that interest you to see all related content.

 Use the search function (top right) to look for a specific word or phrase to find all the pages linked to that word.
-(Not available in the CD version, sorry).

 Many areas of financial management are inter-related, so most pages contain links to related content elsewhere in the Guide.